What is the difference between cleaning and disinfecting?

 - Disinfectants – Disinfectants are antimicrobial agents designed to inactivate or destroy microorganisms on inert surfaces.
 Disinfectants work by destroying the cell wall of microbes, or interfering with their metabolism.
 They are rigorously tested and approved (certified) by the EPA for the claims made on the product label.
 Key is what it’s effective against (what types of bacteria, viruses and fungi) and how long it takes (dwell time) to kill them to achieve a 6-Log reduction (99.9999%).
 Each type of disinfectant has its own advantages and disadvantages.

-What’s needed to effectively clean and disinfect against Covid-19?
+What’s needed to effectively clean and disinfect surfaces against COVID-19?

 Let’s look at some of the simple solutions, leading up to the more commercially available disinfectant products: